ionic-team/ionitron-lingo/templates/resubmit.md

 **[Click Here To Update Your Issue](http://ionicframework.com/submit-issue/#/?iid=<%= issue.number %>)**

 I will have no choice but to close this issue if it is not resubmitted through the form.
-Please fill out the rest of the form, so that I may assist you.
+Please fill out the rest of the form, so that I may use my friendly robot powers to assist you.

 Thank you!